sperez8/redis-proxy-server/README.md

 # Redis Proxy Server

-Access a redis database using a cached proxy server implemented using Flask.
+Access a redis database using a cached proxy server run by Flask and Gunicorn.

 ## Summary